Call us at the number above (preferred), or send an e-mail.

-If you or a loved one have experienced bad workplace practices and are currently suffering financial or emotional losses as a result, please get in touch with the experienced Seattle employee rights attorneys at Teller & Associates for a free initial consultation.
+If you or a loved one have experienced bad workplace practices and are currently suffering financial or emotional losses as a result, please get in touch with the experienced Seattle employee rights attorneys at Teller & Associates for a free phone screening of your case.
 We will go over your rights and your options and discuss what the best course is for your case.
 Our number is (206) 324-8969.

 1139 34th Avenue, Suite B Seattle, WA 98122 Tel: (206) 324-8969 Fax: (206) 860-3172

 Washington Employee Rights Attorney Disclaimer: The employee rights, harassment, employment law, and negligence information presented on this site should not be construed to be formal legal advice nor the formation of a lawyer or attorney client relationship.
 Any results portrayed here were dependent on the facts of a particular legal matter and results vary from case to case.
 Please contact an attorney at Teller & Associates for a consultation on your particular case.
 This firm is licensed to practice law only in the State of Washington.